cloudnull/kenova/README.rst

   Base Functions :
-      where     -- Tells you where the script is located weather  -- Tells you the weather for a specified Zip Code install   -- Installs the script into the $PATH
+      where     -- Tells you where the script is located

   Usage Functions :
-      new       -- Used to specify a Username and API Key

-      lus       -- Used to access Legacy US Cloud Servers luk       -- Used to access Legacy UK Cloud Servers

-      ous       -- Used to access Open Cloud US Cloud Servers,
-                                  \_ You have to specify a Region
+      new       -- Used to specify a Username and API Key lus       -- Used to access Legacy US Cloud Servers luk       -- Used to access Legacy UK Cloud Servers ous       -- Used to access Open Cloud US Cloud Servers, You have to specify a Region
-                                    \_Available Regions are : ord & dfw

-      ouk       -- Used to access Open Cloud UK Cloud Servers

-      clean     -- Removes all temp files for user interactions, This is also done automatically every 30 minutes
+                   Available Regions are : ord & dfw ouk       -- Used to access Open Cloud UK Cloud Servers clean     -- Removes all temp files for user interactions, This is also done automatically every 30 minutes

   Repair and Upgrade Functions :
-      repair    -- Identifies and Repairs python modules that are know to be incompatible upgrade   -- Upgrades the kenova script
+      repair    -- Identifies and Repairs python modules that are know to be incompatible

 Once you have authenticated with the user name and the API-Key for the account that you want to interact with, simply enter the country that you are authenticated against and the function that you would like to perform.